Dream Lands Design

 Laying paving slabs is a relatively simple process; however, preparing them takes a bit more work.
 The paving slabs may need to be cut to properly fit in the planned patio.
 Some slabs may need to be cut to a unique shape.
 To do this, you need special tools.
 A disc grinder is the best tool for this task.
 Make sure you know how to use it before you begin cutting.

 If your patio design is simpler, you may not need to cut many of your slabs.
 In this instance, it may be possible to reshape paving slabs with only a hammer and chisel.
-Once the paving slabs have been cut, it wise to label them.
+Once the paving slabs have been cut, it is wise to label them.
 This way, you’ll know where the cut slabs are to be placed.

 Unless you want to constantly pull weeds from between the paving slabs, you need to lay bedding mortar.
 This will help to hinder weed growth and keep the ground stable.
 Create your own bedding mortar by mixing building sand and cement in a 5:1 ratio, respectively.
 The bedding mortar is applied directly on top of the hardcore, at a depth of 5cm.

 Continue laying slabs in a line.
 You want to be methodical in how you lay the slabs to ensure they all fit in place.
 Use a hammer or mallet to help keep them even.
 The paving slabs should not touch each other.
 Instead, be sure to leave a gap of about 1 cm between each slab.
 A piece of plywood may be used to ensure this gap is the same size at all joints.
-A spirit level should be utilised to make sure the paving slabs are all level.
+A spirit level should be utilized to make sure the paving slabs are all level.

-1. Fill the Joint Lines
+Fill the Joint Lines

 After the paving stones have been laid, stay off them for at least 24 hours.
 Then it’s time to fill all the joint lines with either dry sand or patio grout.
 Pack the sand into the gaps and brush away any excess.
 The result should be uniform across your new patio.